Alama Ieremia

 Namulauulu Alama Ieremia (born 27 October 1970) is a New Zealand rugby union coach and former international player for Western Samoa and New Zealand.

 Early life

 Ieremia was born in Sinamoga, a suburb of Apia, Samoa.
-He was educated in Samoa at Addington Primary School in Christchurch, New Zealand and later at Samoa College.
-He returned to New Zealand in 1991 to study Geography at Victoria University, where he began playing rugby.
+He spent 6 years of his childhood in Christchurch, New Zealand, while his father attained a Bachelor of Arts in Divinity.
+During his time in Christchurch he attended Addington Primary School.
+His father completed his degree and Ieremia returned to Samoa, continuing his education at Samoa College.
+He returned to New Zealand in 1991 to study geography at Victoria University, where he began playing rugby.

 Playing career

 Ieremia played provincial rugby with Wellington between 1992 and 2000, which included a National Provincial Championship title in his final season with the club.
 He played Super Rugby with the Hurricanes from its inaugural season in 1996, with Alama having the distinction of scoring the first ever try in Super rugby, against Auckland Blues in Palmerston North - Auckland Blues went on to win the match 36–28.
 The Hurricanes finished 9th at the end of the season.
 Alama's best season came in 1997, when the Hurricanes made it to the Semi finals haven finished third at the end of the Regular season.
 However the Hurricanes went down to the ACT Brumbies 33–20 in Canberra.
 Ieremia was a regular selection for the Hurricanes, forming a reliable and formidable midfield partnership with Jason O'Halloran.

 In 2001, Ieremia moved to Japan to play for Suntory Sungoliath, which included a season as captain, before returning to New Zealand in 2004 after retiring from playing rugby.